actris-cloudnet/dataportal-docs/sites/inari.md

 # Inari

-Inari is part of weather radar network of Finnish Meteorological Institute (FMI).
+Inari (KAU) is a weather radar site located near the peak of Kaunispää fell in Saariselkä, Northern Finland.
+The site was established in 2025 as part of the weather radar network of the Finnish Meteorological Institute (FMI).

 ## Links